blacktm/blacktm.github.io/_pages/rubyconf.md

 ---

-**OpenGL and the rendering pipeline**.
-Read about [the pipeline](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview), and here's a good ["hello triangle" tutorial](https://developer.apple.com/documentation/metal/hello_triangle) by Apple on their similar graphics API called Metal.
+**OpenGL and the rendering pipeline.** Read about [the pipeline](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview), and here's a good ["hello triangle" tutorial](https://developer.apple.com/documentation/metal/hello_triangle) by Apple on their similar graphics API called Metal.
 Pretty soon, you might feel [like this](https://twitter.com/floatvoid/status/863605150799118336).
 Also, we'll use an [orthographic projection](https://en.wikipedia.org/wiki/Orthographic_projection) here.

 ---